UFC Japan: Ultimate Japan: Sakuraba's Tale

 In an attempt to gain attention for the Japanese Kingdom Pro Wrestling, Hiromitsu Kanehara and Yoji Anjo signed on to compete in the Ultimate Fighting Championship's Ultimate Japan tournament.
 As fate would have it, Kanehara was injured in his training for the tournament, and Kazushi Sakuraba wound up as his late hour substitute.
 The tournament was intended for heavyweights, and Sakuraba, at 183 pounds, was nearly twenty pounds beneath the UFC's 200 pound designation for the weight class.
 Reporting himself as 203 pounds in order to gain entry, Sakuraba was paired off against the 243 pound Brazilian jiu-jitsu blackbelt and former Extreme Fighting champion, Marcus Silveira.

 Following a barrage of blows by Silveira, Sakuraba dropped for a low-single, only for the fight to be prematurely ended on a KO.
 Referee John McCarthy had mistakenly thought Sakuraba to have been knocked out.
 A loud protest followed from the crowd and an angry Sakuraba attempted unsuccessfully to take the microphone and address the Japanese audience.
 However, after reviewing tape, McCarthy changed his decision to a no-contest.
 Tank Abbott, who had earlier defeated Yoji Anjo, dropped from the tournament due to an injured hand, leaving Sakuraba and Silveira to face off once more that night in what would be the championship bout of the tournament.
 This time, Sakuraba claimed the victory, submitting Silveira with an armbar.
 Afterwards, Sakuraba famously stated, "In fact, professional wrestling is strong".

 Results

 UFC Japan Heavyweight Tournament bracket

 1 Due to the NC, and Tank Abbott bowing out of the tournament, UFC officials ruled that a rematch between Sakuraba and Silveira would serve as the Heavyweight Tournament Finals.

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.